UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/alignment.md

 ```

 Now we can open IGV by entering `igv` in the terminal.
-If you have logged into a VM using `ssh -X`, this will open on your local machine in a new window which may take a moment or two.
+This will open in a new window which may take a moment or two.

 ```
 igv